epfl-lara/leon/src/sphinx/installation.rst

  $ sbt package script

 This will create the *leon* executable file that you can now use typing ```./leon```.
-You are not required to recompile this file after modifying your project, because instead of being a real executable, *leon* is a scriptthat modifies the scala compiler, giving it the path to Leon, and then compile the file you specified.
+You are not required to recompile this file after modifying your project, because *leon* file is actually a script that modifies the scala compiler, giving it the path to Leon, and then compile the file you specified.
 You can open *leon* in terminal ```cat leon``` to realize that.

 **Setup IntelliJ:**